altocodenl/cell/readme.md

 3. List
 4. Hash

-The first two, number and text, are *single* data types.
+The first two, number and text, are the *single* data types.
 That means that they represent a *single value*.
 For example:

 ```
 1234